kammitama5/kammitama5.github.io/_posts/2018-7-28-Saturday-July-28th.md

 ## Scholarships
  - It is my pleasure to announce I got a PLMW ICFP Scholarship!
-I was sweating b@lls trying to figure out *how* I'd afford ICFP, becuase I *really* wanted to go (I've probably been talking about this all year :D), and the wonderful Dan Licata emailed me yesterday and gave me the great news.
+I was sweating b@lls trying to figure out *how* I'd afford ICFP, because I *really* wanted to go (I've probably been talking about this all year :D), and the wonderful Dan Licata emailed me yesterday and gave me the great news.
 I've bought my plane ticket (for which I'll    be reimbursed), but am awaiting a registration code from my student volunteer captain so I can fill out the rest of the form and get my hotel organized.
 The best part is that to ensure you've received the email, they had you